RVgo4it/mmsgate/README.md

 ![mmsgate-2](https://github.com/RVgo4it/mmsgate/assets/112497289/8e35b19f-5511-4d55-9119-544b2ee2abea)

 ## Requirements and Prerequisites
-Please have the following equipment, resources, information and knowledge available before attempting this procedure.
+It is strongly recommended to have the following equipment, resources, information and knowledge available before attempting this procedure.

 * Ubuntu Server 22.04 LTS
 	* Either a Raspberry Pi aarch64/arm64 or Intel/AMD x86_64/amd64